PaulHazelden/TheOtherPlace/README.md

 86,792 words and 345 pages when formatted as a A5 document.
 A lot of detail has been added, but the online article still provides the basic content.

+The late and much lamented Roger Forster was good enough to write a foreword when I was first trying to get the book published.
+I am sorry that he never saw it in print.

 Apart from the spelling mistakes and grammatical errors (which I am very grateful to have pointed out), almost all the feedback I have received has suggested changes to the structure of the